Pyrolysis Plant FAQ

 Plant Design & Engineering

 A complete pyrolysis plant project takes 12-24 months from feasibility study to commissioning.
 This includes 2-3 months for feasibility and design, 6-12 months for manufacturing and procurement, 3-6 months for installation and commissioning, and 1-2 months for performance testing.
-APChemi's project management approach ensures on-time delivery.
+APChemi's project management consultancy ensures on-time delivery.

 Key utilities include: electricity (250-500 kW for a 20 TPD plant), water for cooling systems, natural gas or LPG for initial startup heating (the process gas is used as fuel after startup), and compressed air.
 Most plants achieve energy self-sufficiency using the process gas produced during pyrolysis.
+See our plant design guide for full utility requirements and engineering specifications.

 Environmental & Regulatory